 Meanwhile, the True Zero Hydrogen Network on California’s west coast is locating standalone hydrogen charging stations near traditional filling stations.
 The UK, South Korea, Denmark and other countries are opening stations as well.

 Hydrogen is coming.

 It won’t replace traditional fuels; this is not an either/or situation.
 It’s both.
 And wherever governments and industry are behind the infrastructure, consumers are sure to follow.

 If you operate sites in geographies where hydrogen is the buzz, offering a hydrogen station signals to consumers that you understand the future.
 Government subsidies can be substantial, making the economics of station installation and operation an investment in brand and publicity beyond pure payback.

 Is it time to make hydrogen a part of your site’s offering?
 Ask the question, and do the math.

 Interested in learning more about alternative fuels?
-Watch our Roundtable Series about Alternative Fuels.
+Read our blog post: Alternative Fuels and Your Business

 In 2014, Kalibrate worked with the US Energy Department’s National Renewable Energy Laboratory (NREL) to map out a hydrogen station infrastructure in California.
 You can read about the results here: